DuskyLunari/DuskyLunari/README.md

 <br>

-A student in it's first year at [MyDigital School](https://www.mydigitalschool.com/)🧠 and aiming to work in the future in the field of web development !
+A student in a web dev JS formation at [3wa](https://3wa.fr/)🧠 and aiming to work in the future in the field of web development !

-I’m interested in Python & Javascript the most currently but do touch all web directed languages like HTML & CSS PHP & SQL aswell.
+I’m interested in Python & Javascript the most currently.

-I like programming small games as a hobby
+I like to spend time programming small games as a hobby.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------